Our team is fueled by a passion for crafting solutions that move our community forward.

 Currently, he serves as Co-Chair of the Seattle Human Rights Commission, Chair of the Seattle Young Professionals Network, and is a member of the South Lake Union Community Council.
 Additionally, Shkëlqim serves on the Board of Seattle Works and is a member of the Leadership Tomorrow Class of 2018.
 Before moving to Seattle, he served on the City of Dallas Economic Development Commission and is the founder of the Young Albanian Professionals.

 Shkëlqim is a graduate of Southern Methodist University and is a member of the Harvard Business School Young American Leaders Program.
 He currently lives in Seattle with his wife and their golden doodle, Sarah.

-Juanita Unger has lived and traveled extensively – from Spain to Chicago, Philadelphia to Ecuador.
-Hailing originally from Canada, Juanita considers herself a world citizen and an adopted Seattle native.
+Juanita has lived and traveled extensively – from Spain to Chicago, Philadelphia to Ecuador.
+Hailing originally from Canada, Juanita considers herself a world citizen and an adopted Seattleite.

 With an early career in the performing arts and education, and a degree in Anthropology, she has spent the last 10 years working to bridge the gaps between communities and use the ensuing collaboration to simultaneously uplift partners and provide service to the most vulnerable.

 Juanita worked extensively with Compass Housing Alliance’s emergency services department in various capacities including case management, volunteer coordination, and as a community liaison.
 Most recently, she collaborated with El Centro de la Raza and Bank of America to build a bilingual workforce development training program from the ground up.
 She is excited to use her diverse skillset and empathy-first worldview to help Housing Connector bring the private and public sector together and build a more accessible, equitable, and unified Seattle.